What are skin tags?

-Skin tags cause no symptoms unless they are repeatedly scratched or rubbed.
-Large skin tags could burst under pressure and shaving and wearing certain types of jewelry and clothing could cause them to form or rupture.
+Skin tags cause no symptoms unless they are repeatedly scratched or rubbed. unfortunately, large skin tags could burst under pressure, shaving, and wearing certain types of jewelry and clothing could cause them to form or rupture.

-Although tags are generally acquired (not present at birth) and may occur in anyone, more often they arise in adulthood.
+Although skin tags are generally acquired (not present at birth) and may occur in anyone, more often they arise in adulthood.
 Both men and women tend to get more skin tags as they age, increasing in prevalence up to age 60.
-While they tend to affect middle-aged people more than younger individuals, they can happen to anyone.
-Skin tags are also more common in pregnant women caused by hormonal changes.

 In reality, some people are more prone to developing skin tags and may have new growths periodically.
 This is why some individuals require periodic skin tag removal at annual intervals.
 Electrocautery is a very effective procedure that uses a light electrical current to burn off the skin tags in only one session.